What Are the Steps Involved in Diagnosing Hearing Loss?

 During this test, you will be asked when you can hear a series of words, either spoken or recorded, to determine the softest level at which you can understand the words.

-To determine how well you can recognize and process various syllables, the practitioner will offer specific syllables, separately, into each ear at a volume level that has been discovered works for you.
+To determine how well you can recognize and process various syllables, your specialist will play specific syllables in each ear at a volume level that has been discovered to work for you.

 According to Johns Hopkins Medicine, adults with hearing loss are five times more likely to develop dementia and three times more likely to experience a fall.
 Hearing loss increases the risk of accidental injuries in general, due to problems with balance and other effects on the equilibrium.

-Some forms of hearing loss, such as NIHL, can be prevented.
-In addition to protecting yourself from harm to your ears through protective gear and avoiding activities that put your hearing at risk, it’s important to get your ears examined on a regular basis.
+In addition to protecting yourself from harm to your ears through protective gear and avoiding activities that put your hearing at risk, it’s important to get your ears examined on a regular basis:

 Find a Hearing Clinic Near You